Kolding cog

-Kolding cog or Koldingkoggen is a shipwreck that was found in Kolding Fjord in 1943.
+The Kolding cog is a shipwreck that was found in Kolding Fjord in 1943.
 The ship was a ca. 18 m long cog built of oak around the year 1190.
 The wreck was examined by the National Museum of Denmark in 2001.
-The study discovered that Kolding cog had a stern rudder thus making it the oldest known ship to have one.
+The study discovered that the Kolding cog had a stern rudder, thus making it the oldest known ship to have one.